Quantum cohomology of projective bundles: Introduction

 \subsection{Acknowledgements}

 H.I.~thanks Fumihiko Sanda, Yuuji Tanaka and Constantin Teleman for very useful discussions on shift operators and equivariant cohomology.
+We thank anonymous referees for many valuable comments.
 H.I.~is supported by JSPS grant 16H06335, 20K03582, 21H04994 and 23H01073.
 Y.K.~is supported by JSPS grant 21J23023.